 The Ahonoora Story, Or Can The Herod Influence Be Saved?

-In recent years, two standouts in American racing – 2007 Horse of the Year Azeri and Champion turf horse Leroidesanimaux, (sire of champion and Kentucky Derby winner Animal Kingdom) -
+In recent years, two standouts in American racing – 2007 Horse of the Year Azeri and Champion turf horse Leroidesanimaux, (sire of champion and Kentucky Derby winner Animal Kingdom) – have been produced from Ahonoora’s daughters.

 (Sadly Leroidesanimaux, who had been standing in England since 2014 died in 2016 of a paddock accident, just like Ahonoora himself did.)